bmm514/PlamidInsertChecker/README.md

 See ```scripts/plasmidin_example.py``` for a working running code where both the insert and the plasmid have a two different enzyme cut sites to be inserted into the plasmid:

-To run and produce output use:
+To run (from PlasmidInsertChecker) and produce output use:
 ```
 python3 scripts/plasmidin_examples.py
 ```